GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 * **Data Portal Code:** NorthWindAdvancedDataSave
 * **Description:** Data portal for advanced data save
 * **Category:** Demo
-* **Connection:** NorthWindExampleDB_MyName
+* **Connection:** NorthWindExampleDB_MyName (replace "MyName" with your name)
 * **Command Type:** Stored Procedure
 * **Stored Procedure/Command:** NorthWindAdvancedDataSaveSP

-Note: You will create the "NorthWindAdvancedDataSaveSP" Stored Procedure later.
+**Note:** You will create the "NorthWindAdvancedDataSaveSP" Stored Procedure later.
 <br>

 ![](/images/L-Dev-AdvancedDataSave/DataPortalDetails.png)
 <br>

-**Step 3:** After creating the data portal, scroll down and click "**Click here to add a System Parameter**" and ensure the **Interject_RequestContext** parameter is set.
+**Step 3:** After creating the data portal, scroll down and click **Click here to add a System Parameter** and ensure the **Interject_RequestContext** parameter is set.

 ![](/images/L-Dev-AdvancedDataSave/AddSystemParameter.png)
 <br>

-The System Parameter "Interject_RequestContext" will transfer contextual data to the Stored Procedure you will set up later.
+The System Parameter [Interject_RequestContext](/wIndex/Request-Context-Parse.html) will transfer contextual data to the Stored Procedure you will set up later.
 In this example you will not need this info but it is a good practice to set this parameter for all your Stored Procedures.
-In addition, the auto generated template that will be used in this example uses this parameter.

 ## Setting up the Report

-Begin by opening up the report that was completed in the [previous data save](/wGetStarted/L-Dev-SimpleDataSave.html#setting-up-the-report).
+Begin by opening up the report that was completed in the [previous data save](/wDeveloper/L-Dev-SimpleDataSave.html#setting-up-the-report).
 You will modify this report to set up the Advanced Data Save.

 **Step 1:** First click on the cell containing the ReportSave function and change it to match the Data Portal you just set up:

 ![](/images/L-Dev-AdvancedDataSave/ChangeReportSaveFunction.png)
 <br>

-**Step 2:** Next add the "CompanyName", "Phone", "City", "Country" and "Delete" to the "Column Definition - Save" configuration row so that this data will be saved to the data source:
+**Step 2:** Next add the **CompanyName**, **Phone**, **City**, **Country** and **Delete** to the "Column Definition - Save" configuration row so that this data will be saved to the data source:

 ![](/images/L-Dev-AdvancedDataSave/AddColumnDefNames.png)
 <br>

-**Step 3:** Next you will add a "Delete?" column to the report.
+**Step 3:** Next you will add a **Delete?** column to the report.
 This way if there is a "Yes" marked in this column, the record for that row will be deleted.
 This prevents the accidental deletion of records if they are missing from the report:

 ![](/images/L-Dev-AdvancedDataSave/AddDeleteColumn.png)
 <br>

-Highlight the cells on the new Delete? column and click "Data Validation" to bring up the Data Validation window:
+Highlight the cells on the new **Delete?** column and click **Data Validation** to bring up the Data Validation window:

 ![](/images/L-Dev-AdvancedDataSave/ClickDataValidation.png)
 <br>

-For the Validation criteria, click on "List" for the Allow field and enter "Yes" for the Source:
+For the Validation criteria, click on **List** for the Allow field and enter **Yes** for the Source:

 ![](/images/L-Dev-AdvancedDataSave/DataValidationWindow.png)
 <br>

-**Step 4:** Finally, enter "\[clear]" into cell N2 in order for the entries in the Delete column to be cleared out on a pull.
+**Step 4:** Finally, enter **\[clear]** into cell N2 in order for the entries in the Delete column to be cleared out on a pull.

 ![](/images/L-Dev-AdvancedDataSave/EnterClear.png)
 <br>